radiant64/mintpl/README.md

 - Everything is a string.
 - Depth-first evaluation.
 - Variables are available as key-value properties.
 - Dynamically scoped variable lookup through linked hashtables.
-(Currently used by the `for` generator.)
 - Not built for speed or continuous operation -- this is a "batch job" language.
 - Small -- at the time of writing a static release build of the entire library is well below 32 KiB.